sendgrid/docs/content/docs/help-support/sending-email/universal-links.md

 Once you have created and configured your Android and iOS configuration files, you will have to host them on a secure HTTPS server.
 Keep reading below to learn how you can host these files on either [Amazon CloudFront](https://aws.amazon.com/cloudfront/) or [NGINX](https://www.nginx.com/).

-{% anchor h2 %}	Setting Up Universal Links Using CloudFront
+## 	Setting Up Universal Links Using CloudFront
-{% endanchor %}

 After creating your iOS "apple-app-site-association" file and/or your Android "digital asset links" file, you need to host them on a secure content delivery network.
 The following instructions will guide you through setting up Amazon's CloudFront to host these files.

 1. Navigate to [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 Once you have created an account or are logged into your existing account, create a new **S3 bucket** and give it a unique name (e.g. links-example-com)